Grice House Museum

 The Industrial Room, the largest second story room in the nine room house, preserves the early industrial history of Harbor Beach.

-The Adams one room school house was move to the site in 1988.
+The Adams one room school house was moved to the site in 1988.

 Copyright © 2012, Grice House Heritage Association, All Rights Reserved.